sricharan-11/profile/CoverLetter.md

 -  **As a Product Owner:**
 I have used the MoSCoW method and incorporated stunning features relying on the empathetic parts of the user feedback to improve user experience of large scale SaaS CRM.

--  More details are incorporated in the resume [linked here, click here](https://github.com/sricharan-11/profile/blob/main/Resume-SriCharan.pdf).
-Reload the browser if showing an error, github should reder it for sure.
+-  More details are incorporated in the resume [linked here, click here](https://github.com/sricharan-11/profile/blob/main/Resume-SriCharan.pdf). _Reload the browser if this link is showing an error, github should render it for sure._

 -  Being responsible and reliable puts me off-beat.